Up to 35% off Raised Beds

 Focus on potting your hydrangea correctly for best results.

-Planting a hydrangea is pretty straight forward.
+Planting a hydrangea is pretty straightforward.
 Before you prep your container, give your hydrangea a good watering while it’s still in its nursery pot.

 Provide Proper Sunlight